Every Day is a Snowday!

 The rest of the season the D-Team will practice from 8-11 am every Saturday and Sunday except for weekends we host races here at Wintergreen.
 These race dates will be posted on the training schedule each year.
 We will also offer practice on the two holiday Mondays.

 Registration and team tryouts will be held in December.
-Time and date will be determined as soon as we know the slopes will be open.
-To be placed on a list for tryouts and to receive information on tryout dates as soon as they are announced, send an email to email@example.com your child's name and date of birth.
+Time and date will be determined as soon as we know the slopes that will be open.
+In order to be placed on a list for tryouts, and to receive information on tryout dates as soon as they are announced, send an email to [email protected] with your child's name and date of birth.

 Each year in early December the Ski Race and Freeride Team members are encouraged to participate in the "Camp at Copper".
 The camp is three or six days (your choice) of skiing or snowboarding with Wintergreen coaches at Copper Mountain in Colorado.
 Copper offers great early season terrain and our team members can get a great start to the season.